Témoignages missionaire – China

 Publié le 26/07/2019

-For each young MEP missionary, the first three years are the occasion to focus all one’s heart and energy towards the apprenticeship of the language and culture of one’s mission country.
-After roughly two years spent in the universities of Hong Kong learning Cantonese, I had the joy of continuing this apprenticeship by spending a semester in a big town in the south of China.
+For each young MEP missionary, the first three years are the occasion to focus all one’s heart and energy towards the learning of the language and culture of one’s mission country.
+After roughly two years spent in the universities of Hong Kong learning Cantonese, I had the joy of continuing this learning by spending a semester in a big town in the south of China.
 Through the intermediary of a Chinese friend, I contacted a calligrapher grandmother who, upon my request, accepted to teach me the fundamentals: how to hold the brush, the maintenance, the concentration, the breathing, a peaceful frame of mind.
 I owe my first teacher a lot!
 I met her regularly at her apartment to show her my work, receiving criticisms and encouragements.

 Little by little, I developed a taste for it and realized that it was an excellent way to enter more deeply into the Chinese culture and the hearts of the Chinese people.

 Upon my return to Hong Kong, I was appointed vicar in the Holy Redeemer parish and I quickly found a weekly night class for calligraphy in the neighborhood’s cultural center.
 It was a surprise for the teacher and the other students to have a Chinese-speaking occidental.
 Very quickly, I became part of the group.